 Figure 2: Task-solving example of Solo Performance Prompting (SPP) with GPT-4.
 The personas of the participants are automatically identified by GPT-4 based on the task input.
-This example shows that Standard Prompting suffers from factual errors, whereas SPP provides accurate information and a coherent answer.
+This example demonstrates that standard prompting may result in factual errors, whereas expert personas identified by SPP contribute to informative and coherent answers.
 Note that, in real-world applications, the domains can vary not only within entertainment but also encompass history, science, education, healthcare, etc.

-multiple personas and engage in self-collaboration to solve both knowledge-intensive and reasoning-intensive tasks.
+that collaborates with multiple minds to enhance problem-solving and efficacy in complex tasks.
+In this work, we aim to create a cognitive synergist based on a single LLM that can "split into" multiple personas and engage in self-collaboration to solve both knowledge-intensive and reasoningintensive tasks.
 This idea is heavily inspired by the role of pretend play (Piaget, 1954; Pellegrini, 2009) in cognitive development and recent findings that assigning personas (Deshpande et al., 2023; Xu et al., 2023) to LLMs can elicit specific behaviors, improve answer quality, and potentially build an AI society (Park et al., 2023; Schick et al., 2022; Li et al., 2023; Cai et al., 2023) with collaborative LLM agents.
-However, as shown in Table 1, previous works have limitations such as fixed or task-specific personas, the need for additional fine-tuning, and increased inference costs due to multiple LLM instances.
+However, as shown in Table 1, limitations in previous works include fixed or taskspecific personas requiring human supervision and increased inference costs due to multiple LLM instances.

-To unleash the potential of cognitive synergy for general task-solving, we propose Solo Performance Prompting (SPP), which prompts a single LLM to identify, simulate, and collaborate with multiple personas.
+To unleash the potential of cognitive synergy in LLMs, we propose Solo Performance Prompting (SPP), which prompts a single LLM to identify, simulate, and collaborate with multiple personas to solve challenging tasks.
 Figure 1 provides a high-level overview of SPP.
-Here, a persona can represent either a domain expert, such as a movie enthusiast, or a target audience, such as a ten-year-old child.
+Here, a persona can represent either a domain expert, such as a movie enthusiast, or a target audience, such as a ten-yearold child.
 Through the dynamic identification of various personas, we empower a single LLM to acquire diverse domain knowledge accurately without additional retrieval systems.
 By facilitating multiturn self-collaboration, we enable self-revision and self-feedback from various perspectives without requiring additional agents.

 In real-world scenarios, such as those in creative industries, there is often a need to incorporate diverse information from different domains.
 Figure 2 presents a concrete example of how SPP operates on a challenging task that requires creative integration of information from various domains, such as the Legend of Zelda game, Harry Potter movies, and Jay Chou's albums.
 Standard prompting fails to generate satisfactory output due to missing essential information and factual errors.
 In contrast, SPP produces informative and coherent answers by automatically identifying expert personas and engaging in a multi-turn self-collaboration.
-In this process, the AI Assistant persona iteratively writes drafts of the story, solicits feedback from other participants, and revises accordingly.
+In this process, the AI Assistant persona iteratively writes